 CBE licences are not intended to be an all-encompassing solution.
 As a new tool, questions remain regarding how they will be utilised and interpreted in legal practice.

-Complexity – despite being created partly with the intention of making NFT licence terms more accessible to consumers, CBE licences are still relatively dense legal documents, meaning that they will not completely overcome the challenge of ensuring that consumers fully understand the rights they are purchasing.
+Despite being created partly with the intention of making NFT licence terms more accessible to consumers, CBE licences are still relatively dense legal documents, meaning that they will not completely overcome the challenge of ensuring that consumers fully understand the rights they are purchasing.

-Termination rights – the CBE licences can be revoked at the discretion of the NFT holder if the licensor is in material breach, a position which may not always be commercially acceptable to licensors.
+The CBE licences can be revoked at the discretion of the NFT holder if the licensor is in material breach, a position which may not always be commercially acceptable to licensors.
 Where the CBE licence allows the NFT holder to revoke the CBE licence where the NFT is used for hate speech, this determination is at the NFT holder’s discretion, rather than the CBE licences providing more detailed parameters, such as by defining the relevant key concepts.

-IP rights – the CBE licences themselves are restricted to licensing copyright in the NFT Content.
+The CBE licences themselves are restricted to licensing copyright in the NFT Content.
 They do not deal with other IP rights or moral rights, which may potentially need to be addressed under a separate licensing arrangement with the NFT holder.
 The CBE licences are also limited to licensing rights to purchasers, and do not address any ‘upstream’ issues, such as regarding the rights of NFT creators to mint NFTs at first instance.

-Sublicensing – where sublicensing is permitted under the CBE licences, no standard form sublicensing agreement is provided, meaning that licensors looking to utilise these rights will need additional legal support, to help ensure that any sublicensing arrangements are compliant with their requirements under the relevant CBE licence.
+Where sublicensing is permitted under the CBE licences, no standard form sublicensing agreement is provided, meaning that licensors looking to utilise these rights will need additional legal support, to help ensure that any sublicensing arrangements are compliant with their requirements under the relevant CBE licence.

-Governing Law and Arbitration – the CBE licences are tied to the governing law of the State of New York, USA and require disputes to be resolved via arbitration.
+The CBE licences are tied to the governing law of the State of New York, USA and require disputes to be resolved via arbitration.
 This may not be appropriate for every NFT project, especially those with no connection to the USA, and therefore may require adaptation for certain projects.

 We regularly advise NFT platform providers and related businesses on NFT licensing issues, and we will be monitoring with interest the uptake and development of CBE licences in the months ahead.
 However, it is likely that CBE licences (either in an unmodified or modified form) will only be part of the solution for the licensing of rights in NFT Content, and that businesses in this space will continue to require specialist advice in relation to launching complex NFT projects in the future, including in relation to how to utilise CBE licences appropriately.